balkon16/NBD_PD2/README.md

 # Introduction

 This is the second homework in the *NoSQL Databases and Advanced Programming* course which I participated in during the 2020/21 summer term.
+The homework was dedicated to checking MongoDB skills.
 The *cwiczenia2.json* file contains data that was provided with the instructions.
 You can load data using the following command:

 ```shell
 mongoimport --file cwiczenia2.json --db nbd --collection people--jsonArray